NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 # Core Bluetooth Mock

-The *Core Bluetooth Mock* library allows mocking *Core Bluetooth* objects, providing easy way to test Bluetooth-enabled apps on a simulator, or run them without a physical Bluetooth LE peripheral.
+The *Core Bluetooth Mock* library was designed to emulate *Core Bluetooth* objects, providing easy way to test Bluetooth-enabled apps.
+As the native Bluetooth API is not supported on a simulator, using this library you can run, test and take screenshots of such apps without the need of a physical phone or tablet.
+You may also start working on the iOS app when your peripheral is still under development.

 ### Core Bluetooth?

 The [Core Bluetooth](https://developer.apple.com/documentation/corebluetooth) framework provides the classes needed for your apps to communicate with Bluetooth-equipped low energy (LE) wireless technology.
+It requires an iPhone or iPad to work making Bluetooth-enabled apps difficult to test.
 As the documentation states:

 > Don’t subclass any of the classes of the Core Bluetooth framework.
 Overriding these classes isn’t supported and results in undefined behavior.

-Bluetooth isn't supported on the simulator, which makes testing Bluetooth-enabled apps even more difficult.

 ### Core Bluetooth Mock!

-The *Core Bluetooth Mock* library defines number of **CBM...** classes and constants, that wrap or imitate the corresponding **CB...** classes and constants from *Core Bluetooth* framework.
-For example, `CBMCentralManager` has the same API and behavior as `CBCentralManager`, etc.
+The *Core Bluetooth Mock* library defines number of **CBM...** classes and constants, that wrap or imitate the corresponding **CB...** counterparts from *Core Bluetooth* framework.
+For example, `CBMCentralManager` has the same API and behavior as `CBCentralManager`, etc. On physical iDevices all calls to `CBMCentralManager` and `CBMPeripheral` are forwarded to their native equivalents, but on a simulator a mock implementation that you define is used.

 ## How to start